 As grey zone conflicts are not likely to disappear from the global stage, the gap in the law will continue to grow as conflicting LOAC and IHRL interpretations and applications increase.
-This Article proposes that nation states enshrine the normative purposes of LOAC and IHRL through a policy-based approach in order to remedy this gap.
+This Article proposes that nation states enshrine the normative purposes of LOAC and IHRL through a policy-based approach in order to remedy as these islands are, it has no territorial sea of its own).

+221 See UNCLOS, supra note 183, art.
+13(2)(noting that when a low-tide elevation is located at a distance exceeding the breadth or the territorial sea from the mainland, this gap.
 By drawing upon the knowledge and practices adopted since the drafting of both the Geneva Conventions and the ICCPR, nation states could craft a policy-based legal framework by implementing these norms as a matter of national policy.
-This would allow detention operations to be conducted in a manner that achieves the underlying goals of both LOAC and IHRL paradigms while providing the operational flexibility required by military members operating at a tactical and operational level.
+This would allow detention operations to be conducted in a manner that achieves the underlying goals of both LOAC and IHRL paradigms while providing the operational flexibility required by military members operating at a tactical and operational level.223